-The proposal deploys the most fundamental principle of the Islamic tradition, namely the sense of unity, to create a new city-level place of worship that is flexible enough to accommodate daily users and large Friday congregation.
+The proposal deploys the most fundamental principle of the Islamic tradition, namely the sense of unity, to create a new city-level place of worship that can accommodate daily users and a large Friday congregation.

-The prayer hall and the accompanying annex volume – housing cultural and educational activities open up to a plaza with a symbolic minaret.
-Set on a plinth raised 4 meters from the ground level on northern and western sides the plaza can be accessed directly from the main street on the western side.
-The plinth houses shops and parking garage.
+The prayer hall and the accompanying annexe volume – housing cultural and educational activities open up to a plaza with a symbolic minaret.
+Set on a plinth raised 4 meters from the ground level on northern and western sides, the square can be accessed directly from the main street on the West.
+The plinth houses shops and a parking garage.

-The exterior does not reveal the size of interior spaces that open up slowly.
-The interior layout allows for flexible use of spaces without altering the spatial experience.
+The exterior does not reveal the size of the interior spaces that unfold slowly.
+The interior layout allows for flexible use of areas without altering the spatial experience.

-The main worship space can accommodate up to 2500 people, 1500 men and 1000 women, performing their daily prayers.
-Location of the plaza at the same level facilitates expansion of its capacity up to a maximum of 6000 during certain religious events.
+The main worship space can accommodate up to 2500 people -1500 men and 1000 women – performing their daily prayers.
+Location of the plaza at the same level facilitates the expansion of its capacity up to a maximum of 6000 during certain religious events.
 Each gender has its own prayer space accessible directly from the street level.
-The women go directly to the second level the men enter from the plaza level.
+The women go directly to the second level; the men enter from the level of the plaza.
 The ablution space and the prayer area are separated to ensure that there is no humidity transfer.

 The double-hull fenestration system, comprising of metal screens and the vertical glass surfaces act as a thermal barrier between the building inside and outside.
 It also serves as an acoustic buffer between the prayer hall and the street.
 Red-pigmented exposed concrete defines both interior and exterior facades.
 The complex aims to resonate the building features of Balkan region – plain asymmetrically disposed cubic volumes built of stone masonry, with pitched roofs.